You already have access!

 NO!
 You only need to pass the exam once every five (5) years.
 We use continuing education requirements to ensure that you stay current with new developments.

-All continuing education for OCEG certifications is automatically tracked and administered under a unified program on our website.
-Whenever you watch a video or attend an event on our website, it is automatically tracked and counted toward your GRCA (or other OCEG certifications as appropriate).
+Maintaining ALL of your certifications is simple and straightforward.
+We use a Unified Certification Maintenance program on our website.
+Whenever you watch a video or attend an event on our website, it is automatically tracked and counted toward your certification.

 You don’t have to!